abszar/React-Redux-Firebase-Boilerplate/README.md

 ## Introduction

-A Boilerplate to quickly start your application with React/Redux and Firebase, from the basic connections/CRUD and authentification you only need to add your designs and code, this way you will speed up your developpement process ( i've made for practising purpose, you can use it for your projects if you want to :) )
+A Boilerplate to quickly start your application with React/Redux and Firebase, from the basic connections/CRUD and authentification you only need to add your designs and code, this way you will speed up your developpement process ( i've made this project for practising purpose, you can use it for your projects if you want to :) )

 # [Demo](https://github-react-rrdux.firebaseapp.com/signin)